RaccoonHowell/table-tennis-app/README.md

 Developed as my final DevelopMe_ technical challenge, the app generates a table tennis tournament structure from a list of names provided by the user.

-Technologies and skills used: React, JSX, Javascript, HTML, CSS, Git, Wireframing
+Technologies and skills used: React, JSX, Javascript, HTML, CSS, Git, Wireframing.

 You can view the finished app by visiting here: https://raccoonhowell.github.io/table-tennis-app/